lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

 Problem
 --------

-You have a sensor attached to the P8 or P9 header and need to know which gpio pin it's using.
+You have a sensor attached to the P8 or P9 header and need to know which gpio pin it is using.

 Solution
 ---------